VMware server connection

 Remove VMware client

 You can remove a VM client in two ways:

 Go to Clients > VMware, right-click a VM, and then click Unregister.

 Go to Clients > Edit, select a VM, and then click Delete.

 Click View Connections.

-Right-click on the server to be removed and click Remove.
+Right-click the server to be removed and click Remove.

-The remove wizard will appear and list the VMs that will be removed with the server connection.
+The remove wizard will appear and list the VMs that’ll be removed with the server connection.

 Click Yes to remove the connection and all VMs on the server selected.

 Before doing a backup of a windows VM, the CFA can signal the guest OS to Quiesce the VSS writers.
 This will signal the writers to put their data into a consistent state like shutting down the service would without shutting down the service.
 This prepares the data in the program associated with the writer to be restored separately from the rest of the VM.